flagxor/wasm-experimental/README.md

 Loosely-coupled collection of quick-and-dirty experiments.

-Create one sub-folder per experiment, each with their own `README.md` and `LICENSE`, or default to the Apache 2.0 license which otherwise coders this repository.
+Create one sub-folder per experiment, each with their own `README.md` and `LICENSE`, or default to the Apache 2.0 license which otherwise covers this repository.

 Make sure that any third party code used in your experiments is contained in the